-1 Those whose income from land was less than £2, or whose movable property did not exceed £15 (say \$150 and \$1125 now), were exempt.
+2 Those whose income from land was less than £2, or whose movable property did not exceed (15 (say \$150 and \$1125 now), were exempt.
 The lowest rate of assessment for the "benevolences" was fixed at twenty pence on the pound on land, and half that rate on other property.

-Richard Reed, a London alderman, refused to contribute a "benevolence."
+2 Richard Reed, a London alderman, refused to contribute a "benevolence."
 He was sent to serve as a soldier in the Scotch wars at his own expense, and the general received government orders to "use him in all things according to sharp military discipline."
-The effect was such that few after that ventured to deny the king what he asked.
+The effect was such that few after that ventured to deny the King what who was the notorious Empson, brought suit in the Star-Chamber against the earl, who was fined 15,000 marks, or something like \$750,000, for the incautious display he had made.

-Henry is said to have accumulated a fortune of nearly two millions sterling; an amount which would perhaps represent upwards of \$150,000,000 now.
+1 Henry is said to have accumulated a fortune of nearly two millions sterling, an amount which would perhaps represent upwards of \$90,000,000 now.

-383. The Introduction of Artillery strengthens the Power of the King. - It was easier for Henry to pursue this arbitrary course because the introduction of artillery had changed the art of war.
+383. The Introduction of Artillery strengthens the Power of the King.-It was easier for Henry to pursue this arbitrary course because the introduction of artillery had changed the art of war.
 Throughout the Middle Ages the call of a great baron had, as Macaulay says, been sufficient to raise a formidable revolt.

-Countrymen and followers took down their tough yew long-bows from the chimney-corner, knights buckled on their steel armor, mounted their horses, and in a few days an army threatened the throne, which had no troops save those furnished by loyal subjects.
+Countrymen and followers took down their tough yew longbows from the chimney-corner, knights buckled on their steel armor, mounted their horses, and in a few days an army threatened the throne, which had no troops save those furnished by loval subjects.

-But now that men had digged "villanous saltpetre out of the bowels of the harmless earth" to manufacture powder, and that others had invented cannon, "those devilish iron engines," as the poet Spenser called them, "ordained to kill," all was different.
-Without artillery, the old feudal army, with its bows, swords, and battle-axes, could do little against a king like Henry who had it.
-For this reason, the whole kingdom lay at his mercy; and though the nobles and the rich might groan, they saw that it was useless to fight.
+But now, that men had digged "villainous saltpetre out of the bowels of the harmless earth" to manufacture powder, and that others had invented cannon (§ 291), "those devilish iron engines," as the poet Spenser called them, "ordained to kill," all was different.

+Without artillery, the old feudal army, with its bows, swords, and battle-axes, could do little against a king like Henry, who had it.
+For this reason the whole kingdom lay at his mercy; and though the nobles and the rich might groan, they saw that it was useless to fight.

-384. The Pretenders Symnel and Warbeck. - During Henry's reign, two pretenders laid claim to the crown: Lambert Symnel, who represented himself to be Edward Plantagenet, nephew of the late king; and Perkin Warbeck, who asserted that he was Richard, Duke of York, generally and rightly supposed to have been murdered in the Tower by his uncle, Richard III.
-Symnel's attempt was easily suppressed, and he commuted his claim to the crown for the position of scullion in the king's kitchen.
-Warbeck kept the kingdom in a turmoil for more than five years, during which time one hundred and fifty of his adherents were executed, and their bodies exposed on gibbets along the South shore to deter their master's French supporters from landing.
+384. The Pretenders Symnel and Warbeck. - During Henry's reign, two pretenders laid claim to the crown: Lambert Symnel, who represented himself to be Edward Plantagenet, nephew of the late king; and Perkin Warbeck, who asserted that he was Richard, Duke of York (§ 362), who had been murdered in the Tower by his uncle, Richard III.
+Symnel's attempt was easily suppressed, and he commuted his claim to the crown for the position of scullion in the King's kitchen.

+Warbeck kept the kingdom in a turmoil for more than five years, during which time one hundred and fifty of his adherents were executed, and their bodies exposed on gibbets along the south shore to deter their master's French supporters from landing.
 At length Warbeck was captured, imprisoned, and finally hanged at Tyburn.